Surgical nursing

 A surgical nurse, also referred to as a theatre nurse or scrub nurse, specializes in perioperative care, providing care to patients before, during and after surgery.
-To become a theatre nurse, Registered Nurses or Enrolled Nurses must complete extra training.
-Theatre nurses can focus on different speciality areas, depending on which they are interested in.
+To become a theatre nurse, Registered Nurses or Enrolled Nurses complete extra training.
+Surgical nurses may assist in any type of surgery.
+Surgical nurses may work in hospitals or outpatient surgical centers.

-There are many different phases during surgery where the theatre nurse is needed to support and assist the patient, surgeons, surgical technicians, nurse anaesthetists and nurse practitioners.
-Pre-operative, the nurse must help to prepare the patient and operating room for the surgery.
+There are many different phases during surgery where the surgical nurse is needed to support and assist the patient, surgeons, surgical technicians, anesthesiologists and other medical staff.
+Pre-operative, nurses help to prepare the patient and operating room for the surgery.
 During the surgery, they assist the anaesthetist and surgeons when they are needed.
-The last phase is post-operative, ensuring that the patients are provided with suitable care and treatments.
+Post-operative nurses ensure that the patients are provided with suitable care and treatments following surgery.

-People who want to become surgical nurses attend nursing school and specialize in surgical nursing.
-They are often required to pass examinations administered by the government or by nursing certification boards before being allowed to work as nurses, and they may also be expected to attend periodic continuing education classes so that they keep up with developments in the nursing field.

-In the UK and Australia, surgical patients (those who have undergone a minor or major surgical procedure) are nursed on different wards from medical patients.
+In the UK and Australia, surgical patients (those who have undergone a minor or major surgical procedure) are attended to on different wards from medical patients.
 Nursing practice on surgical wards differs from that of medical wards.

-Surgical nurses may practice in different types of surgery: